lasso-js/lasso-less/README.md

 # URLs

-URLs in the form `url(path)` inside Less files will automatically be resolved by the lasso.
-For example:
+URLs in the form `url(<url>)` inside Less files will automatically be resolved by this plugin.
+Unless the URL is an absolute URL, this plugin will attempt to resolve the URL to an actual file on the file system.
+After resolving the URL to a file, the file will then be sent through the Lasso.js pipeline to produce the final URL.

 _input.less:_